 This thesis investigates the barriers and facilitators impacting uptake of Free/Libre Open-Source Software (FLOSS) and Open-Access Data (OAD) among built-environment professionals in Greater Melbourne, Victoria, Australia.
 By adapting Actor-Network Theory (ANT), this research examines software uptake in professional practice not as a product of individual logical choice but rather as a series of negotiations among heterogeneous actors within professional networks.
 The study responds to critical concerns of the Smart City’s reliance on proprietary technologies by exploring how Open-Source principles might redistribute agency and uphold democracy within professional practice.
 Through twelve semi-structured interviews with urban planners, designers, engineers, and geospatial analysts across public, private and educational sectors, this exploratory qualitative research employs an adapted ANT methodology that identifies the key domains shaping FLOSS and OAD uptake within professional networks.
 Findings reveal that FLOSS uptake is less dependent on software’s technical competence than on the successful construction of durable networks of social actors.
 The major barriers revealed include IT departments, cognitive reinforcement of workflows, persistent expectations for file formats, legitimacy concerns and the segregation of professional roles.
 Key facilitators include individual vanguard actors, informal peer support networks, modular plugin ecosystems, increasing OAD availability, and demonstrated technical FLOSS proficiency.
 This minor thesis identifies and makes recommendations for strategies to construct durable FLOSS networks requiring the collaboration of institutional organisations and social actors.
 To the best knowledge of the author, this study provides the first systematic network analysis of FLOSS and OAD adoption within professional built-environment practice.

+Revealing the Barriers and Facilitators Impacting Uptake of Open-Source Software and Open-Access Data Within Built-Environment Professional Practice Using Actor-Network Theory

+by

+Graham Inglert

+B.S.
+The University of Cincinnati, 2023

+A Minor Thesis Submitted to the Graduate Faculty of Architecture, Building and Planning at The University of Melbourne in Partial Fulfillment of the Degree

+MASTER OF URBAN PLANNING

+MELBOURNE, VICTORIA

+2025

 ACKNOWLEDGEMENTS

 To be Completed